inesluparia/LegoPeopleShop/README.md

-##LEGO PEOPLE SHOP
+LEGO PEOPLE SHOP

 Fullstack webshop prototype with Svelte frontend and Node-Express backend.
 Authentication, authorization with bcrypt and node-session, nodemailer and SQLite db.

-To run first install dependencies in both frontend and backend:
+To run first install dependencies in both frontend and backend...
      ```bash
     cd client
     npm install
     ```

     ```bash
     cd server
     npm install
     ```

-Then run the app from the server folder:
+Then run the app from the server folder...
     ```bash
     cd server
     node app.js